 Pursuant to Section 333 of the FAA Modernization and Reform Act of 2012 (the Reform Act) and 14 C.F.R.
-Part 11, Antonelli Law's Drone/UAS Practice Group, on behalf of Owlcam, LLC ("Owlcam"), an operator of Small Unmanned Aircraft Systems ("sUAS") equipped to film and photograph real estate in rural areas in the state of Hawai'i, applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUASs, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.
+Part 11, SkyShot Productions, an operator of Small Unmanned Aircraft Systems ("sUAS") equipped to film and photograph real estate in rural areas in the state of California, applies for an exemption from the listed Federal Aviation Regulations ("FARs") to allow commercial operation of its sUASs, so long as such operations are conducted within and under the conditions outlined herein or as may be established by the FAA as required by Section 333.

-Approval of exemptions for Owlcam will allow commercial operations of sUASs in rural, remote, low density areas on the Hawai'ian Islands, for the purpose of real estate photography and videography.
-The pilot in command (PIC) is a certified commercial and instrument-rated helicopter pilot with more than 6,100 hours of flight time, and has a second class medical certificate.
+Approval of exemptions for SkyShot Productions will allow commercial operations of sUASs in suburban areas of Los Angeles, CA, for the purpose of real estate photography and videography.
 The requested exemption should be granted because the proposed operations of the DJI Phantom 2, a small UASs that weighs 2.9 lbs., inclusive of battery and payload, conducted in the strict conditions outlined below, will provide an equivalent level of safety, as Congress intended, while still allowing commercial operations.
 The lightweight aircraft covered by the exemption are far safer than conventional operations conducted with manned helicopters and fixed-wing aircraft weighing thousands of pounds, containing highly flammable fuel, and operating in close proximity to the ground and people, as a similar UAS has been previously approved in Exemption No. 11138, Douglas Trudeau, Realtor®.
 The seven factors Congress directed the FAA to consider when approving Section 333 exemption petitions - size, weight, speed, operational capability, proximity to airports, proximity to populated areas, and operation within visual line of sight - each support the request.
 In particular, the aircraft are small, and will operate at slow speeds, close to the ground, far from airports and in a low risk, low population environment.
 In addition, the substantial experience of the PIC weighs heavily in favor of granting the exemption.

 Pursuant to 14 C.F.R.
-11.35, Owlcam requests confidential treatment for certain information provided with this request for exemption.
-Specifically, Owlcam requests that information contained in its user manual, Owlcam's operating procedures, not be made public due to the proprietary information that the application has not and will not share with others.
-Additionally, Owlcam requests that personal information related to the PIC, including a copy of his pilot license, not be made public in order to protect his identity.
+11.35, SkyShot Productions requests confidential treatment for certain information provided with this request for exemption.
+Specifically, SkyShot Production's operating procedures, not be made public due to the proprietary information that the application has not and will not share with others.
+Additionally, SkyShot Productions requests that personal information related to the PIC not be made public in order to protect his identity.
 These documents are not available to the public and are protected from release under the Freedom of Information Act 5 U.S.C.
 552 et seq.

-For your ease in reviewing this petition please refer to the table of contents which begins on page three.
-If we can provide any additional information to assist your understanding or review of this document, please do not hesitate to contact us at 312-201-8310 or via email at Jeffrey@Antonelli-Law.com.
+For your ease in reviewing this petition refer to the table of contents which begin on page three.
+If we can provide any additional information to assist your understanding or review of this document, please do not hesitate to contact us at 818-577-7036 or email us at Paul.Gross@me.com

-Thank you,
+Thank You,